funtoo/corenetwork/docs/index.rst

         # etc...

-When you specify ``trunk`` and ``vlan`` in the interface config file, filename-based auto-detection of VLAN ID and trunk is disabled.
+When you specify ``trunk`` and ``vlan`` in the interface config file, filename-based auto-detecting of VLAN ID and trunk is disabled.
 Both ``trunk`` and ``vlan`` must be specified -- you can't specify just one.